The View: Seasons 11–18 (2007–2015)

-Seasons 19–26 (2015–present)
+Seasons 19–29 (2015–present)

 The 19th season saw the return of Behar as well as the addition of actress Candace Cameron Bure and broadcast journalist Paula Faris as co-hosts alongside Goldberg, Raven-Symoné, and Collins, the lattermost of whom departed in June 2016.
 The following season began with eight rotating co-hosts: Behar, Goldberg, Raven-Symoné, Bure, Faris, television host Sara Haines, lawyer Sunny Hostin, and television personality Jedediah Bila.
 Additionally, Behar began moderating on Fridays in Goldberg's place.
-On October 27, Raven-Symoné announced her exit from the series to star in a spin-off of the sitcom That's So Raven.
-On December 8, Bure announced that she was leaving the program, citing the commute between coasts and her commitments to other television projects as reasons; her final episode as co-host aired the following day.
+On October 27, Raven-Symoné left the show to star in a spin-off of the sitcom That's So Raven.
+On December 8, Bure left the program, citing the commute between coasts and her commitments to other television projects as reasons; her final episode as co-host aired the following day.

 While Goldberg initially considered leaving after season 20, she remained as moderator for season 21, with Behar, Faris, Haines, Hostin, and Bila all returning as co-hosts.
-On September 18, 2017, Bila announced her exit from the show on air.
+On September 18, 2017, Bila exited the show on air.
 Television personality Meghan McCain subsequently joined the show after leaving her position at Fox News, debuting as co-host on October 9.
 After giving birth to a daughter in December 2017, Haines returned from maternity leave in March 2018.
 Faris departed in July.
-In the same month, Haines announced on air that she would be exiting to co-host ABC's new third hour of its morning program Good Morning America; she made her final appearance during the season's penultimate broadcast on August 2.
+In the same month, Haines left the show to co-host ABC's new third hour of its morning program Good Morning America; she made her final appearance during the season's penultimate broadcast on August 2.